OrderLab/xinda/README.md

 ## Examples

 Let's start by running a sample Xinda test in HBase.
+More examples can be found in `./examples`.
 We will inject a 1ms network delay to the regionserver for 60s:
 ```bash
 python3 main.py \
     --sys_name hbase \